 Rule 21.
-All records that are required to be made or maintained pursuant to these rules must be preserved by the utility for a period of time specified in R 460.2501 to R 460.2582.
-If a time period is not specified in these rules or in R 460.2501 to R 460.2582, all records must be preserved by the utility for, at a minimum, 1 year after the records are completed.
+All records that are required to be made or maintained pursuant to these rules shallmust be preserved by the utility for a period of time specified in R 460.2501 et seq. of the Michigan Administrative Codeto R 460.2582.
+If a time period is not specified in these rules or in R 460.2501 et seq. to R 460.2582, all records shallmust be preserved by the utility for, not less than at a minimum, 1 year after the records are completed.